Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Abstract

 \section{Abstract}

 Recent results have demonstrated that samplers constructed with flow-based generative models are a promising new approach for configuration generation in lattice field theory.
-In this paper, we present a set of methods to construct flow models for targets with multiple separated modes (i.e.~theories with multiple vacua).
-We demonstrate the application of these methods to modeling two-dimensional real scalar field theory in its symmetry-broken phase.
-In this context we investigate the performance of different flow-based sampling algorithms, including a composite sampling algorithm where flow-based proposals are occasionally augmented by applying updates using traditional algorithms like HMC.
+In this paper, we present a set of training- and architecture-based methods to construct flow models for targets with multiple separated modes (i.e.~vacua) as well as targets with extended/continuous modes.
+We demonstrate the application of these methods to modeling two-dimensional real and complex scalar field theories in their symmetry-broken phases.
+In this context we investigate different flow-based sampling algorithms, including a composite sampling algorithm where flow-based proposals are occasionally augmented by applying updates using traditional algorithms like HMC.